Myanmar–Sri Lanka relations: Trade and Economy

 Since 1999, Myanmar established stronger trade ties with Sri Lanka as part of the State Peace and Development Council's market-orientated reforms.
 Myanmar exports rice, wood, pulses, beans, gems, jewellery, rubber and fishery products while importing rice, maize, apparel, paint, rubber and porcelain from Sri Lanka.
 Bilateral trade between the two countries grew from US$2.8 million in 2009 to $82 million in 2017.
 This growth in trade comes from key bilateral deals between the Union of Myanmar Federation of Chambers of Commerce and Industry and Sri Lanka's Ministry of Industries.

-Myanmar and Sri Lanka are also involved in many multilateral economic groups, such as the South Asia Subregional Economic Cooperation, which Sri Lank joined in 2014 and Myanmar joined in 2017.
+Myanmar and Sri Lanka are also involved in many multilateral economic groups, such as the South Asia Subregional Economic Cooperation, which Sri Lanka joined in 2014 and Myanmar joined in 2017.